 - thyroid problems

-- psychological conditions such as stress, depression, and schizophrenia
+- mental health conditions, such as stress, depression, and schizophrenia

 - nerve disorders, such as multiple sclerosis, shingles, and diabetes